 Why do I want to visit all 30 MLB ballparks?

 Well, for starters I’m a glutton for a challenge.
 Tell me I can’t do or accomplish something and I’m going to do it anyway.
 Beyond my desire to say, “I did that.”, I love baseball and am enthralled with history.
 And boy, does baseball have some sordid history there.
 Then, there’s this unique moment during a sporting event where for a brief moment, we suspend all preconceived notions about people because we’re all just rooting for our team.
 It’s bliss, if even for a few hours.
 And well, I have an insatiable thirst for travel and this gets me on planes, trains, and in automobiles.

 So, what does this mean for us?

-I would think it quite obvious considering I’ve only ever been to Target Field: let’s go to a game together!
+I would think it quite obvious: let’s go to a game together!
 Because this a quest that I absolutely want to accomplish and experience with you, I have provided a bit of an incentive for these dates.
-Let me clarify: lengthier dates have been incentivized (re: half day and overnights).
+Let me clarify: lengthier dates have been incentivized.
 Then again the incentive shouldn’t be what endears you to me.
-From what I’ve been told, seeing me smile out of pure happiness that *you* have contributed to is like seeing Sir Mix-A-Lot, who cannot lie, surrounded by big butts.
-Pretty damn amazing!
+From what I’ve been told, seeing me smile out of pure happiness that *you* have contributed to and the way I show you my appreciation is what’s really worth writing home about.